 It has been 7 weeks since my last opera trip as a virus forced to cancel plans during February, but the performance in Munich gave me an unexpected reward and even more: such emotional fulfilment and happiness that it is still difficult to put the impressions in writing.

-The production of Andrea Chénier by Umberto Giordani was long awaited premiere in Munich, and many opera enthusiasts were looking forward to the new hit of local dream duo of Anja Harteros and Jonas Kaufmann.
+The production of Andrea Chénier by Umberto Giordano was long awaited premiere in Munich, and many opera enthusiasts were looking forward to the new hit of local dream duo of Anja Harteros and Jonas Kaufmann.
 In fact, seeing Anja Harteros as Elisabeth de Valois in “Don Carlo” in Berlin gave the start for my opera exploration adventure.
 Thus, knowing that Philipp Stölzl will direct and design sets for the new production, after seeing his Faust at Deutsche Oper Berlin and innovative approach to Cavalleria Rusticana/ Pagliacci in Salzburg, the event became even more desirable, the “must see” of the season.
 Unfortunately, my first attempt at ticket advance order failed, and I almost gave up and was ready to wait till Munich Opera Festival.
 Then, incidentally, on a cue from a Twitter friend, I checked the website and grabbed the only available returned ticket at a heartwrenching price, to be seated in the middle of row 6.

 Photo: Wilfried Hösl